9 tips on ElasticSearch configuration for high performance

 Linux divides its physical RAM into chunks of memory called pages.
 Swapping is the process whereby a page of memory is copied to the preconfigured space on the hard disk, called swap space, to free up that page of memory.
 The combined sizes of the physical memory and the swap space is the amount of virtual memory available.

 Swapping does have a downside.
 Compared to memory, disks are very slow.
 Memory speeds can be measured in nanoseconds, while disks are measured in milliseconds; so accessing the disk can be tens of thousands times slower than accessing physical memory.
 The more swapping that occurs, the slower your process will be, so you should avoid swapping at all cost.

 mlockall property in ES allows the ES node not to swap its memory.
 (Note that it is available only for Linux/Unix systems.)
 This property can be set in the yaml file by doing the following.

 In the 5.x releases, this has changed to

 mlockall is set to false by default, meaning that the ES node will allow swapping.
 Once you add this value to the property file, you need to restart your ES node.
 You can verify if the value is set properly or not by doing the following:

-Tip #3: discovery.zen properties control the discovery protocol for ElasticSearch
+Tip #4: discovery.zen properties control the discovery protocol for Elasticsearch

-Zen discovery is the protocol is used by ElasticSearch to discover and communicate between the nodes in the cluster.
-The zen discovery setting is controlled by the
+Zen discovery is the default mechanism used by Elasticsearch to discover and communicate between the nodes in the cluster.
+Other discovery mechanisms exist for Azure, EC2 and GCE.
+Zen discovery is controlled by the

-For unicast, you also must specify the group of hosts that is used to communicate for discovery.
-This is done using the property discovery.zen.ping.unicast.hosts, which contains the master hosts which unicast can use to communicate.
+To start with, you must specify the group of hosts that are used to communicate for discovery, using the property

 Data and master nodes detect each other in two different ways: